Cursor Label

 How to increase/boost the conversion rate on Shopify?

-Before we get to the details on what exactly you can do to boost your conversion rates, we need to make one thing clear.
+Before we get to the details on what exactly you can do to boost your Shopify conversion rates, we need to make one thing clear.
 Going with an e-commerce conversion optimization strategy means a long-term commitment, it’s not something you do once and reap the benefits.
 You won’t see any significant changes in your conversion rates if you just pick the pages to optimize at random, either.

 So before you start changing things on your Shopify store, you first need to research what are the biggest issues on your website and what pages you should optimize first.
 For that, you can either use Shopify’s in-built analytic features or pick one of the many analytical apps available on the market.
 A/B tests, usability tests, and customer surveys can also help you decide what and when to optimize.